 Our chief executive officer, with the approval of the compensation committee, may apply discretion to adjust up or down each payout of performance-based non-equity incentive compensation; however, the chief executive officer does not have the authority to make any such adjustments to his own payout amount.
-The board of directors has the discretion to adjust up or down the chief executive officer's payout of performance-based non-equity incentive compensation as well as that of any other executive officer.
+The board of directors has the discretion to adjust up or down the chief executive officer's payout of performancebased non-equity incentive compensation as well as that of any other executive officer.
 In determining whether and to what extent any such discretionary adjustments will be made, the chief executive officer or the board of directors, as applicable, typically considers the value provided by the relevant executive officer, as demonstrated by the challenges addressed and particular expertise required of such executive officer during the fiscal year.
 Mr. Heffernan exercised this authority to adjust the performance-based non-equity incentive compensation of each of Messrs.
-Kennedy and Pearson for 2014; for Mr. Kennedy, his performance-based non-equity incentive compensation was adjusted upwards by approximately 3.4%.
+Kennedy and Pearson for 2014; for Mr. Kennedy, his performance-based non-equity incentive compensation was adjusted upwards by approximately 74.0% and for Mr. Pearson, his performance-based nonequity incentive compensation was adjusted upwards by approximately 3.4%.
 Specifically, Mr. Heffernan deemed his exercise of authority appropriate for Mr. Kennedy as he (1) sought to bring Mr. Kennedy's performance-based non-equity incentive compensation more in line with amounts received by associates in the Epsilon segment where revenue exceeded the 100% performance target but EBT did not; and (2) acknowledgment of Mr. Kennedy's work on two critical initiatives required to enhance long term results for the segment.
 For Mr. Pearson, Mr. Heffernan also sought to bring his performance-based non-equity incentive compensation more in line with amounts received by associates in the LoyaltyOne segment.